14all-agency/shopify-llms-txt-directory/https-thetableclothstore-com.md

 - [LYNSFIELD - The Tablecloth Store](https://thetableclothstore.com/collections/lynsfield): - The Tablecloth Store
   Updated: 2025-09-14T16:27:58Z
   Total Products: 7
-- [New!
-Shopify performance sharing is now turned on - The Tablecloth Store](https://thetableclothstore.com/collections/for-shopify-performance-tracking): This collection was automatically created by Faire as part of the "Performance sharing" feature which shares product performance data from Shopify to optimize your Faire catalog.
-Please do not modify or delete this collection, as it is used for analytics and sales insights.
-You can manage the "Performance sharing" feature from the Preferences page within the Faire sales channel. - The Tablecloth Store
-  Updated: 2025-09-17T11:19:22Z
-  Total Products: 613
 - [Our full catalog - The Tablecloth Store](https://thetableclothstore.com/collections/our-full-catalog): - The Tablecloth Store
   Updated: 2025-09-17T11:19:22Z
   Total Products: 592